marcoaminotto/ecoleta/README.md

 * Get a key at the website http://battuta.medunes.net/, to be able to use the Battuta API
 * Rename the file `.env.example` to `.env`, open the file and add the Battua key to the environment variable `BATTUTA_KEY`
 * Run `$ npm start` to start the backend server

-### Frontend

-* Open the folder ecoleta/frontend
-* Get a key of [Google Maps API](https://developers.google.com/maps/documentation/javascript/get-api-key)
-* Open the file `src/pages/partials/scripts-map.html` and change in the link `KEY` by your Google Maps API key

 # :closed_book: License